Garden Decor (Lots of Creative Ideas for Your Garden)

 Tips for Creating Garden Art Groupings

-Below is an upcycled barnwood bench that I picked up at a boutique.
-I use it just about every year somewhere in my gardens or on my porch.
-Barn wood is readily available now and if you have the tools and a bit of carpentry skills this would be a fairly simple DIY project.
+Below is an upcycled barnwood bench that was picked up at a boutique.
+It’s such a versatile piece that could be and has been used by the owner in many different ways, either in her garden or on her porch!
+Barn wood is readily available now and if you have the tools and a bit of carpentry skill, this would be a fairly simple DIY project.
+We watched an old barn for some time and when the land was being sold, we contacted the owner to see if we could buy some of the barnwood.
+We got it for free!
+Score!
 The flowers in the planter are Torenia (Wishbone Plant).

 The Barnwood Bench is styled a little differently here.

-Below is another way I used the rustic barn wood bench.
+Below is another way the rustic barn wood bench was decorated.
 Also included in this grouping is an antique coal bucket used as a planter.
 The coal bucket planter has impatiens, new guinea impatiens, torenia and creeping jenny.
 An old broken rake was used to hang a cute garden sign on.
 There’s also an antique, galvanized watering can and a solar light to round out the grouping.

-Another little vignette I put together for my front porch.
+Here’s a sweet little vignette!
 The plant shelf was picked up at an estate sale, the galvanized water can was from a garage sale and the little wood planter was a thrift store find.

 Creative Ways to Use Watering Cans in Your Gardens